raymondworkshop/raymondworkshop.github.io/_posts/diary/2024-01-02-the-log-of-your-life.md

         -   JS/Programming

-            -   <The Complete Developer_ Master the Full Stack with>
+            -   <The Complete Developer - Master the Full Stack with>
             -   nextJS
             -   <Software Design by Example>

         -   EQ

-            -   <HBR's 10 Must Reads on Emotional Intelligence>
+            -   <HBR 10 Must Reads on Emotional Intelligence>

             -   <The Untethered Soul The Journey Beyond Yourself>

             -   <Order Out of Chaos>

         -   reading
-            -   <Relationship Goals\_ How to Win at Dating, Marriage, and Sex>
+            -   <Relationship Goals - How to Win at Dating, Marriage, and Sex>
             -   <Conversation Casanova>
             -   <老婆使用說明書>